friesenlab/MMPRNT_panicum_metagenome_mags/README.md

 ###  Genome-resolved metagenomics reveals niche partitioning within the switchgrass rhizosphere microbiome

-Manuscript is currently in process
+Manuscript is currently submitted to phytobiomes

 This is the code for processing raw sequence reads, assembly, binning,plots, and statistical analysis for this article.